The Art of Bathing Naked at Baden-Baden’s Friedrichsbad

 Hence the Friedrichsbad – an enormous neoclassical palace – opened in 1877, dedicated to the art of bathing.

-And whether you spend a week or a weekend in Baden-Baden, be sure you set aside time for the Friedrichsbad.
+And whether you spend a week or a weekend in Baden-Baden, be sure to carve out time for this iconic spa experience!

 German spa etiquette